 Valley will post applications for the lottery for these apartments on its website as soon as they are available (projected fall 2024).

 Above: Site Plan rendering by Berkshire Design Group

 Above: Typical building renderings by Austin Design, Inc.

 EconoLodge, Hadley, MA (50 studio and one-bedroom apartments)

-Ball Lane Community Homes — North Amherst, MA
+Amherst Community Homes — North Amherst, MA

 Valley Community Development plans to build an affordable homeownership development which will create an estimated 30 homes on an 9.047-acre property in North Amherst.
 The development will be 15 duplex condominiums clustered around shared open spaces, and shared parking arrangements will minimize vehicular traffic and emphasize pedestrian connections.
 All the homes will be deed restricted to Low-to-Moderate Income first-time homebuyer households, with a preference for first-time homebuyers that meet the CommonWealth Builders (CWB) program purchaser requirements, which is the anticipated state subsidy source for the development.

 Valley acquired the site in August 2022.
 The first schematic site and building plans were presented at the District One Neighborhood Association BBQ in September 2022 with our design team, Peter Flinker from Dodson & Flinker Associates, and Tom Chalmers from Austin Design Cooperative, Inc. A second neighborhood community meeting was held on the property in April 2023 to review the site redevelopment and building plans to date.
 Valley filed a Chapter 40B Comprehensive Permit request with the Amherst Zoning Board of Appeals in September 2023, with the first of several public hearings scheduled for October 2023.